 05.13 Witnessing Unsafe Conditions

 A goal of the NRC inspection program is to witness licensee activities in as close to a normal environment as possible.
+From the assessment of these observations, conclusions are drawn relative to the licensee's ability to properly conduct licensed activities.
+Notwithstanding this goal, under no circumstances will an NRC inspector knowingly allow an unsafe work practice or a violation which could lead to an unsafe situation to occur or continue in his/her presence to provide a basis for enforcement action.
+When NRC personnel identify unsafe work practices or violations which could lead to an unsafe situation, they shall make every reasonable attempt to prevent them from occurring or continuing in their presence.
+When such situations are identified, a licensee representative shall promptly be notified so that corrective or preventive measures can be taken.
+This action shall be taken without regard for any impact it may have on the ability of the NRC to take future enforcement action.

-From the assessment of these 05.14 Inspector Qualification
+05.14 Inspector Qualification

 Safety inspection of activities associated with ISFSIs (e.g., DSS fabrication, support pad construction, loading and unloading procedures) shall be performed by qualified inspectors in accordance with IMC 1246, Appendix B3, “Training Requirements and Qualification Journal for Independent Spent Fuel Storage Installation Inspector,” or IMC 1246, Appendix B2, “Training Requirements and Qualification Journal for Spent Fuel Storage and Transportation Inspector,” as appropriate.
-Training requirements for inspectors qualified under IMC 1245, Appendix C1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal,” IMC 1245, Appendix C2, “Reactor Engineering Inspector Technical Proficiency Training and Qualification Journal,” is provided in IMC Safety inspection of activities associated with transportation packagings (e.g., package design, fabrication, and maintenance) shall be performed by qualified inspectors in accordance with IMC 1246, Appendix B2, “Training Requirements and Qualification Journal for Spent Fuel Storage and Transportation Inspector.”
+Training requirements for inspectors qualified under IMC 1245, Appendix C1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal,” IMC 1245, Appendix C2, “Reactor Engineering Inspector Technical Proficiency Training and Qualification Journal,” or IMC 1245 Appendix C3, “Health Physics Inspector Technical Proficiency Training and Qualification Journal is provided in IMC 1246, Appendix B3.
+If expertise is needed from a non-ISFSI qualified individual, see Section 05.15 for additional guidance.

+Safety inspection of activities associated with transportation packagings (e.g., package design, fabrication, and maintenance) shall be performed by qualified inspectors in accordance with IMC 1246, Appendix B2, “Training Requirements and Qualification Journal for Spent Fuel Storage and Transportation Inspector.”

 Security inspection of activities associated with ISFSIs shall be performed by qualified inspectors in accordance with IMC 1245, Appendix C13, “Independent Spent Fuel Storage Installation Security Inspector Technical Proficiency Training and Qualification Journal,” or IMC 1246, Appendix B4, “Independent Spent Fuel Storage Installation Security Inspector Technical Proficiency Training and Qualification Journal.”